-The examples below show how the relinquishment of ACCUs earned may apply to your situation.
+The example below shows how the relinquishment of ACCUs earned may apply to your situation.

-John started a new land-based Emissions Reduction Fund project.
+John started a new area-based Emissions Reduction Fund project.
 He chose a 25 year permanence period.
-At the end of the first reporting period he calculated that his project achieved a net abatement of 10,000 tCO2-e.
+At the end of the first reporting period he calculated that his project achieved a net abatement of 10 000 tCO2-e.

-As the project has been registered with a 25 year permanence period, John will not actually receive 10,000 ACCUs – they will be reduced by 20 per cent for the permanence obligation and by an additional 5 per cent for the risk of reversal buffer (a total reduction of 25 per cent).
-John will receive 7,500 ACCUs for the reporting period.
+As the project has been registered with a 25 year permanence period, John will not actually receive 10 000 ACCUs - they will be reduced by 20 per cent for the permanence obligation and by an additional five per cent for the risk of reversal buffer (a total reduction of 25 per cent).
+John will receive 7 500 ACCUs for the reporting period.